-Hello, my name is Nick Baets your Environmental Officer for the Ottawa Power and Sail Squadron.
-My job is primarily as an advocate for marine environmental issues.
-Over the past years I have published articles in our newsletter dealing with a wide variety of topics.
+Over the past years the Ottawa Power and Sail Squadron has published many articles in our newsletter dealing with a wide variety of environmentally significant topics.
 You can read up on them at your leisure.
-On a day-to-day basis I cannot over emphasize to pay extra care in the following areas when boating:
+On a day-to-day basis we cannot over emphasize the need to pay extra care in the following areas when boating:

 - Handle fuel, lubricants, and coolants with care and dispose them either at your marina or municipal facilities.